MrPrimate/ddb-meta-data/modules/mm/README.md

 The Monster Manual adds a horde of classic Dungeons & Dragons creatures, including dragons, giants, mind flayers, and beholders - to fill your campaign and challenge your players.

-• Adds **150 deadly monsters** to use in the Encounter Builder to create & run organized battles for your party<br>

 • Unlocks **detailed stat blocks** and references for each D&D monster, animal, and NPC

-Complete the core Dungeons & Dragons collection:<br>

-- Tasha's Cauldron of Everything**<br>**- Player's Handbook

--Xanathar's Guide To Everything<br>

-\- Dungeon Master's Guide

 ---